MParker1987/post-install-config/README.md

   **Claim on Response:** Check this to **disable** auto-claim on response/reply for this department.
 Agents can still manually claim unassigned tickets.

   **Reopen Auto Assignment:** Check this to disable auto-assignment of reopened tickets for this department.
 Otherwise, the Ticket will be auto assigned to the last responding Agent.

-**Outgoing Email Settings:**

-  **Outgoing Email:** Email Address used when responses are sent to Users when Agents post Responses to Tickets.

-  **Template Set:** Email **Template Set** used for Auto-Responses and Alerts & Notices for tickets routed to this Department.
-Template sets can be cloned and edited for department use in the Admin Panel > Emails > Templates.

-**Auto Responder Settings:** This allows you to override the global Autoresponder settings for this Department.

-  **New Ticket:** If checked, this will disable the New Ticket Auto-Response sent to the User when a new ticket is created and routed to this Department.

-  **New Message:** If checked, this will disable the Auto-Response sent to the User to confirm a newly-posted message for tickets in this Department.

-  **Auto-Response Email:** Select an email address from which Auto-Responses are sent for this Department; this email would send only auto-response messages, not Agent responses.